Jean-Tinland/vscode-theme-night-shift/README.md

 This theme's main goal is to provide a dark, readable & clean experience into your favorite code editor.

+In order to stay soft to the eyes, it uses a desaturated color palette and uses only bold characters for function names as they are what describes your code the better.

 Visit [Night Shift website](https://jean-tinland.github.io/night-shift-demo/) for more info.
 You can find the light version of this theme [here](https://marketplace.visualstudio.com/items?itemName=jean.day-shift-theme).

 You'll find an iTerm2 port of this theme [here](https://github.com/Jean-Tinland/iTerm2-theme-desaturated).\